REPORT

 AppSec vs. DevSecOps

-AppSec and DevSecOps offer similar but different approaches to security.
+AppSec and DevSecOps offer similar but different approaches to cybersecurity.
 By understanding the differences, businesses will be better prepared to build a strong security program.

 To start, AppSec (application security) is a profession, often led by an AppSec team housed within a company’s security or engineering department.
 The profession focuses on implementing and improving security through its engineering expertise.
 As a result, it’s easy to understand how AppSec becomes associated with DevSecOps.